numso/gathr/README.md

 A simple tool to help you view and use all of your apis in one spot.

+For a list of available strategies, check the [Wiki](../../wiki/Strategies).

 still in very early alpha...

 ##Description